sotakao/STUOD_Hackathon_2021/README.md

 ![el nino](images/nino.png)

 Your task is to predict the occurence of an El Nino event 1 ~ 6 months ahead of time using various attributes such as sea surface salinity, precipitation and wind speed.
-We ask to use the last 4 years (12/2014-12/2018) for testing.

 __Data:__ Dataset for this challenge is available in netCDF format on [ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/](ftp://ftp.ifremer.fr/ifremer/cersat/projects/stuod/hackathon/elnino/).
 More details below on how to access this.